yoni206/ar-class-2024-hw3/README.md

 No other output is allowed, as the implementation will be tested using scripts.

 Remarks:
-* The directory benchmarks includes several smt2 files as examples.
+* The directory `benchmarks` includes several smt2 files as examples.
 * Your implementation will be tested on a super-set of these benchmarks.
 * You are free to implement everything within `uf_solver.py` or use other files and import them.
 In the latter case, make sure to include them in your submission.
 The test script will always call `uf_solver.py`.
-It is highly recommended to compare your results to an off-the-shelf SAT solver, such as `z3` in order to check that your results are correct.
+* It is highly recommended to compare your results to an off-the-shelf SMT solver, such as `z3`, in order to check that your results are correct.
 When testing your implementation, I plan to compare your results to `z3's` results. `z3` can be found here: https://github.com/Z3Prover/z3